The Trouble with Chairs

 Leonard Cohen, The Favourite Game

-Sitting a lot is not — repeat, not — a risk factor for low back pain
+Sitting a lot is not — repeat, not — a major risk factor for low back pain

-This is a correction of a major old error of mine, reversing a opinion I held strongly for more than a decade, until 2017.
-Chairs may be unhealthy in some ways — much more on this below — but they are not the back torture devices I once believed.
-There’s not much wiggle room on this point: many studies have shown that people who sit a lot simply do not get more back pain than more active people.
-There is no link.
-It’s just not a thing.
+Chairs may be unhealthy in some ways — much more on this below — but they are not clearly the back torture devices that most of us have suspected and feared.
+There’s not much wiggle room on this point: many studies have shown that people who sit a lot do not suffer more back pain or disability than more active people.

 Regardless of quality, all but one of the studies failed to find a positive association between sitting-while-working and low back pain.
 High quality studies found a marginally negative association for sitting compared to diverse workplace exposures, e.g. standing, driving, lifting, bending, and compared to diverse occupations.
 One low quality study associated sitting in a poor posture with low back pain.
 The extensive recent epidemiological literature does not support the popular opinion that sitting-while-at-work is associated with low back pain.

-That was published at about the same time that I was still forming my own “professional” opinion that sitting a lot probably causes low back pain.
+That was published at about the same time that I was a junior massage therapist, still several years from transitioning to science journalism.
+Back then I was just forming own common-sensical “professional” opinion that sitting a lot probably causes low back pain.
+I had no idea how much the evidence contradicted that at the time!

 Seven years and several studies later, Lis et al. reviewed fifteen suitable studies.2 Although they noted evidence of a link between back pain and awkward sitting postures and vibration — so helicopter pilots get a lot of back pain, apparently — they otherwise just confirmed Hartvigsen et al.’s findings, concluding that “sedentary lifestyle by itself is not associated with LBP.”
 This was then backed up again by two more reviews in 2009,34 which were the most recent as of 2017 when I finally caught up to the evidence, realized my mistake, and updated this article and others.